Neufund/ico-transparency-monitor/README.md

   `addedBy` Name of the person that added this ICO/STO.
 This will be displayed on the Transparency monitor next to this ICO/STO

-  `dateAdded`: ICO date added formatted as following DD-MM-YYY
+  `dateAdded`: ICO/STO date added formatted as following DD-MM-YYY

 ### Examples
 Best way to learn how to add new ICO/STO is to look at existing examples.
 Let's take EOS ICO